 Iran protests escalate: Rights group says "shooting heard" as security forces attack Tehran university

-Iran protests escalate: Rights group says "shooting heard" as security forces attack Tehran universityget the free app

 Paris — Iranian students have clashed with security forces at a top Tehran university amid the wave of unrest sparked by the death of Mahsa Amini, state media and rights groups said Monday.
 Kurdish Iranian Amini, 22, was pronounced dead on September 16, days after she was detained for allegedly breaching rules forcing women to wear hijab headscarves and modest clothes, sparking Iran's biggest wave of protests in almost three years.

+Iran's supreme leader, Ayatollah Ali Khamenei, finally broke his silence on the chaos in his country Monday, telling a group of police cadets that the U.S. and Israel were behind the "rioting" in Iran.
+Khamenei called Amini's death "a sad incident" that "left us heartbroken," but condemned the protests as a "planned" foreign plot to destabilize the country.

+"This rioting was planned," he told cadets gathered in Tehran.
+"I say clearly that these riots and insecurities were designed by America and the Zionist regime, and their employees...
+Such actions are not normal, are unnatural."

-Iran's semi-official Tasnim news agency said Monday that remarks by the country's supreme leader, Ayatollah Ali Khamenei, addressing the weeks of unrest would be released later in the day.
-Outside groups say more than 80 people have been killed since Iran's security forces started cracking down on the protests, including some members of those forces.
+Outside rights groups say more than 80 people have been killed since Iran's security forces started cracking down on the protests, with some members of the forces among the dead.

 Concern grew over violence at Sharif University of Technology overnight where, local media reported, riot police confronted hundreds of students, using tear gas and paintballs and carrying weapons that shoot non-lethal steel pellets.